-- 1. In making the determination that income-producing property is excluded, the agency representative evaluates such factors as: - The client's present or future capacity to utilize the property to become self-supporting; - b.
-The suitability of the property to serve as one of the means to this goal; and - c.
-The length of time expected to elapse before the property might be put to use in the individual's employment plan. - The RIW Administrator, assistant administrator or RIW supervisor is consulted when there is a question of whether such property should be excluded.
+- 1. In making the determination that income-producing property is excluded, the agency representative evaluates such factors as: - a. the client's present or future capacity to utilize the property to become self-supporting; - b. the suitability of the property to serve as one of the means to this goal; and - c. the length of time expected to elapse before the property might be put to use in the individual's employment plan.

+2. The RIW Administrator, assistant administrator or RIW supervisor is consulted when there is a question of whether such property should be excluded.